 Students may use any appropriate courses, unless otherwise stated, to satisfy both core and major requirements.
-A course that is used to satisfy one core requirement cannot also be used to satisfy another core requirement.
+With the exception of core requirement IX (Experiential Learning), a course that is used to satisfy one core requirement cannot also be used to satisfy another core requirement.
 Special topics courses intended to fulfill core requirements must be approved by the Academic Affairs Committee prior to registration.